ZhuTiangang/Process-Metrics-for-DNN/RQ3/README.md

 ## 5. Modeling
 Before build a model for overfitting rates and coverage metrics, please collect all the data and put together like 'fit.xlsx'.

-Then run 'fit.py', the performance data of the model will be stored in "fit.txt".
+Then run 'fit.py', the performance data of the model will be stored in ("fit.txt").